Chapter 2 – Background and Security Checks

 A. Background Investigation

 USCIS conducts an investigation of the applicant upon his or her filing for naturalization.
 The investigation consists of certain criminal background and security checks.
 See INA 335.
 See 8 CFR 335.1.
-See forthcoming Volume 1, General Policies and Procedures for specific guidance on fingerprint requirements and waivers and other security check.
 The background and security checks include collecting fingerprints and requesting a “name check” from the Federal Bureau of Investigations (FBI).
 In addition, USCIS conducts other inter-agency criminal background and security checks on all applicants for naturalization.
 The background and security checks apply to most applicants and must be conducted and completed before the applicant is scheduled for his or her naturalization interview.
 See 8 CFR 335.2(b).